 The History of the Lincoln Memorial

 While it was built over an eight-year period – between 1914–1922 — the Lincoln Memorial structure was first designed back in the late 1800s, when Congress decided to up the ante of the existing statue due to popular demand.
 Lincoln was a much-loved figure and the demand for a memorial more fitting of the president's legacy was considerable.
 The original statue was erected in 1868, three years after the assassination of the president.
-Many believed that this statue was not fitting for the President and demanded that Congress create a more fitting memorial to commemorate the President.
+But, as we said, many believed that this statue was not fitting for the President and his services to the US, so they demanded a more impressive memorial to commemorate Lincoln.

 After the plans were approved, and although they changed throughout time, the building was finally underway.
-The statue of Lincoln was originally intended to be 10 feet tall, but was nearly doubled in size to 19 feet, after designers expressed concerns that the statue may look small compared to the huge housing that surrounded it.
+The statue of Lincoln was originally intended to be 10-feet tall, but it was nearly doubled in size to 19 feet after designers expressed concerns that the statue may look small compared to the huge housing that surrounded it.
 The result was the huge statue we see today, and it was obviously well built and maintained as it remains in impeccable condition to this day.